dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ## `RuntimeError: element 0 of tensors does not require grad and does not have a grad_fn`

 To calculate gradients using a Dynamiqs solver, it is necessary to designate a gradient algorithm explicitly.
-Failing to do so will prompt PyTorch to raise a RuntimeError, specifically stating that "element 0 of tensors does not require grad and does not have a grad_fn."
+Failing to do so will prompt PyTorch to raise a `RuntimeError`, specifically stating that `element 0 of tensors does not require grad and does not have a grad_fn.`

 ```python
 import dynamiqs as dq